SAHIL254/inventory-demand-forecasting/README.md

 The current pipeline validates:

--Python dependency installation
+- Python dependency installation
--Python source-code compilation
+- Python source-code compilation
--Docker image creation
+- Docker image creation

 The Docker image is currently built for validation but is not automatically pushed to Docker Hub.